meilisearch/documentation/guides/advanced_guides/configuration.md

 **Environment variable**: `MEILI_SCHEDULE_SNAPSHOT`
 **CLI option**: `--schedule-snapshot`

-The directory path where MeiliSearch will create snapshots.
+Activates snapshots scheduling.

-If this command is not called, snapshotting is deactivated.
+If this command is not added or its value is `false` snapshotting is deactivated.

 [Read more about snapshots](/guides/advanced_guides/snapshots_and_dumps.md#snapshots).